 AddToCart — a user adds a product to the cart.

 Checkout — a user has placed an order in your store.

 Search — a user searches for something in your store.

 StartCheckout — a user added products to the cart, went to the checkout but didn’t place an order.
-You’ll also see an abandoned cart in your Ecwid control panel in this case.
+You’ll also see an abandoned cart in your Ecwid admin in this case.

 To check that your Pinterest tag works correctly and tracks users on the website, install the Pinterest tag helper Chrome extension.
 You can use this extension to make sure that your tag is set up correctly and that it passes on the right data.